What is a Customer Data Platform? CDPs Explained

 Once you have a good handle on customer data, the next step is figuring out what to do with that data.
 That’s where customer analytics fits in.

-Customer analytics involves understanding customer behavior to make business decisions related to marketing, product development, sales, and more.
+Customer analytics involves understanding customer behavior throughout the customer journey to help make business decisions related to marketing, product development, sales, and more.

 There are four main components to customer analytics: